sergey-lysenko/opentopomap/README.md

 - contours are stored in separate database for easier handling of changes and updates
 - added patching of phyghtmap to be compatible with gdal 3.x (added handling of reversed lat/lon)
 - utilized phyghtmap's --simplifyContoursEpsilon parameter which simplifies contours.
-Without this parameter, a lot of noice added to generated data as well as lines are too "blocky".
-Amount of simplificatiobn is configurable
+Without this parameter, a lot of noice added to generated data as well as lines are too "blocky"
+- аmount of simplificatiobn is configurable by changind `./etc/contours-epsilon` parameter
+- recommended values are between 0.0001 and 0.0005
+- setting 0.0000 does not deactivate simplification, but sets it to removing of extra geometry only
-- activated simplification reduces amount of required RAM and size of generated data, but **increases runtime significantly**.
+- activated simplification reduces amount of required RAM and size of generated data, but **increases runtime significantly**